California Institute of Technology

 Working Papers (go to my research page for more details)

-- The Right Type of Legislator (with Andrea Mattozzi)
+- The Right Type of Legislator: A Theory of Taxation and Representation (with Andrea Mattozzi)

 - The 2008 Presidential Primaries through the Lens of Prediction Markets (with Neil Malhotra)